uowl/doc-converter-1/README.md

 ## Performance

+- **Multi-Threaded Processing**: Up to 16 documents can be processed concurrently (configurable)
+- **Batch Processing**: Large document sets processed in manageable chunks (default 1000 files per batch)
+- **Thread Pool Management**: Automatic thread pool creation and cleanup for optimal resource usage
+- **Thread-Safe Operations**: All shared resources are properly synchronized
+- **Performance Monitoring**: Processing time and thread usage statistics are logged
+- **Progress Tracking**: Visual progress bars with real-time updates and time estimates
+- **Resource Management**: Automatic memory cleanup and batch delays to prevent system overload
 - **Polling Interval**: Adjust `POLLING_INTERVAL` in `config.py` based on your needs (currently set to 2 minutes)
 - **Batch Processing**: All documents are processed when the trigger file is detected
-- **Memory Usage**: Documents are processed one at a time to manage memory usage
+- **Memory Usage**: Documents are processed with thread-local storage to manage memory usage

 ## License